 Recently, you must have noticed people enjoying a lot of loudspeaker parties.
 It seems fun to enjoy the festival with our beloved by dancing and singing in the celebration.

 But when it comes to loudspeaker parties, it is not appreciated by everyone.
 It disturbs the peace and security of the society where you live.
-The celebration of different festivals with loudspeakers hinders the dignity and environment as well.
+The celebration of different festivals with loudspeakers hinders the dignity and environment.

 The practice of loudspeakers causes noise pollution, which is harmful to everyone.
 Due to this noise, people may be suffering from hearing impairment.

 If you do not obey and use loudspeakers while enjoying your party, some people from your society may complain to the police.
-Thus, not using loudspeakers is crucial to minimize pollution and incidents in our society.
+Thus, not using loudspeakers is crucial to minimize pollution and incidents.

 5. Christmas Trees